- Who We Are

 The World Toilet Summit 2017 will feature a dynamic mix of keynote speakers from across the globe.
 All speakers will be announced over the coming weeks, leading up to the summit.

-The first three international keynote speakers confirmed are:
+The first four international keynote speakers confirmed are:

 Founder, World Toilet Organization

 Jack Sim is the founder of BoP HUB and World Toilet Organization and a leading global advocate for sanitation.
 Formerly in the construction industry, he founded the World Toilet Organization in 2001, after attaining financial independence at age of 40, and deciding to devote the rest of his life to social work.
 In 2001 World Toilet Organization (WTO) declared its founding day November 19 as World Toilet day.
 In 2013, November 19 was designated as UN World Toilet Day - the day is now celebrated globally each year as a day to raise awareness of the need for action to end the sanitation crisis.